 Dean: I said that you were hunting ghosts, and spirits were repelled by rock salt.
 You know, typical Hell Week prank.

 Sam: And he believed you?

 Dean: Well, you look like a dumbass pledge.

 is stalked by the Hook Man, a vengeful spirit connected with her father's church.

-Lori Sorenson, a preacher's daughter attending Eastern Iowa University in her home town, is in parked car on 9 mile road with her date Rich.
+Lori Sorenson, a preacher's daughter attending Eastern Iowa University in her hometown, is in a parked car on 9 Mile Road with her date, Rich.
 They hear a scraping noise, and when Rich gets out of the car to check it out, he ends up dead with his body hanging from a tree.
 Sam and Dean interview Lori and note similarities with the Hook Man legend.
 Their research reveals that a preacher in 1862 named Jacob Karns

 killed 13 prostitutes with his hook hand.
-In the meantime, Lori's roommate is killed and the phrase "Aren't you glad you didn't turn on the light?" is written on the wall in blood.
+In the meantime, Lori's roommate is killed and the phrase "Aren't you glad you didn't turn on the light?" is carved on the wall in blood.